List of Pacific typhoons before 1850: 1200–1599

-China
+China/Yuan dynasty (1271–1368), Ming dynasty (1368–1644)

 A powerful typhoon struck Hong Kong in 1245, killing around 10,000 people.
-A typhoon struck Shanghai in August 1301 (Note: Date converted from Chinese calendar (same goes for all old Chinese storms).) and brought severe storm surges, drowning over 17,000 people.
+A typhoon struck Shanghai in August 1301 (Note: Date converted from Chinese calendar (same goes for all old Chinese storms).) and brought severe storm surges, drowning over 17,000+ people.
 Another typhoon in 1372 killed more than 10,000 in Shanghai.
 A typhoon struck Fujian in September 1380 that dropped torrential rains in the area and claimed many lives.
 In August 1390, a devastating typhoon inundated the coasts near Shanghai.
 1,700 families were wiped out in the submerged states, 70-80% of the population along the Chongming coast drowned, and over 20,000 people died in Songjiang Prefecture (Note: Chinese: 松江府, which encompassed much of present-day Shanghai; Not to be confused with Songjiang District, a district of Shanghai the prefecture was centered in.) alone.

 A typhoon struck Shanghai in 1444, during which the ground was submerged in over 10 feet (3 m) of water.
 A typhoon in August 1461 produced 10-foot storm surges, which killed over 12,500 people.
 The Shanghai area was again inundated with more than 10 feet of water during a typhoon in 1472.
 A violent typhoon struck Quanzhou in August 1493, destroying most buildings in the city as well as countless ships.
 In July 1509, a typhoon affected Shanghai and flooded the city, which, combined with the following three years of severe floods and cold winters, left tens of thousands to starve.
 Waters surged and tens of thousands of houses were swept away in a typhoon that impacted Shanghai in August 1539, which left a great famine and epidemic in its wake.
 A typhoon at the end of July 1582 claimed 20,000 lives and destroyed hundreds of square kilometers of crops in Suzhou and Songjiang.
 Two typhoons struck the Shanghai region in 1591; one that caused severe flooding between late July and mid-August killed tens of thousands; and the other in early September raised tides by 14–15 ft, washed away thousands of homes, and killed another 20,000.